replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Fixes broken upgrades caused by not being able to uninstall Rook.
 Failures will be highlighted in the console with further information.
 * Fixes issues where the install script gets stuck when migrating from Rook.
 Timeouts were added with further information displayed via the console.
 * Fixes a bug where Rook data was not being removed even after Rook Ceph was removed from the cluster.
-* Fixes bug regression introduced in the previous release `v2023.03.20-0` where the registry addon fails to create the object store.
+* Fixes a bug regression introduced in the previous release `v2023.03.20-0` where the registry addon fails to create the object store.

 ## v2023.03.20-0